Spider-Man: Into the Spider-Verse: Plot

-Distraught, Miles retreats to Aaron's home, where he discovers his uncle is Prowler.
-He returns to the Parker house, where the new drive is completed; he is followed by Kingpin's team.
+Distraught, Miles retreats to Aaron's apartment, where he discovers his uncle is Prowler.
+He returns to the Parker house, where the new drive is completed, being followed by Kingpin's team.
 In the ensuing brawl, he reveals his identity to Aaron.
 Unwilling to murder his own nephew, Aaron attempts to spare Miles, but is fatally shot by Kingpin in retaliation and dies in Miles' arms.
 Miles flees just as Jefferson arrives on the scene and mistakes the new Spider-Man as his brother's murderer before regrouping with the other Spider-People.
 Not wanting to let Miles get killed, Peter restrains Miles and chooses to sacrifice himself by staying behind and deactivating the collider.

-Jefferson arrives outside the door of Miles' dorm room as he apologizes for his mistakes and expresses his faith in Miles, inspiring him.
-Miles manages to control his powers, escapes his restraints and creates his own Spider-Man suit.
+Jefferson arrives outside the door of Miles's dorm room as he apologizes for his mistakes and expresses his faith in Miles, inspiring him.
+Miles manages to control his powers, escapes his restraints and creates his own Spider-Man suit with the help of Aunt May.
 He joins his allies in defeating Kingpin's enforcers and uses the new drive to send them home.
 Kingpin fights and overpowers Miles, attracting Jefferson's attention.
 Realizing that Spider-Man is not the menace he saw him as, he encourages Miles, who throws Kingpin at the collider's kill switch, destroying it.
 The city is saved and Kingpin's team is arrested as Jefferson receives evidence of Kingpin's murders of Aaron and the first Spider-Man.

 Miles embraces the responsibilities of his new life.
 Later, Gwen finds a way to contact Miles from her home dimension.
 (Note: In Spider-Man: Across the Spider-Verse (2023), this scene is established to take place sixteen months later.)
 Elsewhere, Miguel O'Hara travels to Earth-67 and ends up arguing with its Spider-Man.
 (Note: This scene is a reference to a scene from the 1967–1970 Spider-Man TV series episode "Double Identity", in which the villain Charles Cameo dresses up like Spider-Man to impersonate him; the episode's scene has since become an Internet meme.)